Kereemgd/Procedural-Material-Dataset/README.md

 ![principled_bsdf](https://github.com/user-attachments/assets/9b961ebf-37d5-4960-9503-8b6ad454875c)

-# Displaying Text Files
+# Displaying Materials

-First, select the text file you want to display and copy the text init:
+First, select the text file of the material you want to display and copy the text init:

 ![select_copy_opt](https://github.com/user-attachments/assets/5d94a829-02d3-43a3-8ce7-5dfaee6a62d3)